Fairhaven Branch Railroad: Trail conversion

 Proposals to convert the line to a rail trail began in the 1970s.
 In 1996, a local resident built a narrow wooden bridge across the outlet channel of Eel Pond in Mattapoisett, enabling use of a 0.5 mile section of the former right-of-way for recreation.
 He and others built a series of replacement bridges across the widening channel, with the last completed in 2010.
 In 1999, 3.1 miles of the former line from the Fairhaven terminus to the Mattapoisett town line was converted to the Phoenix Rail Trail (named after nearby Fort Phoenix).
 The first 1 mile of the Mattapoisett Rail Trail was completed in 2010, extending the trail to Mattapoisett Neck Road.
 That year, Old Colony Regional Vocational Technical High School students rebuilt the bridge over the Mattapoisett River, allowing use of a further 0.4 miles of unpaved right-of-way.

 In January 2019, the state received a $9 million federal CMAQ grant to fund construction of the next 1.28 miles in Mattapoisett from Mattapoisett Neck Road to Depot Street.
 In February 2019, MassDOT awarded a $7 million contract for the construction, with notice to proceed given in late March.
-The cost of the section, which was significantly higher than most rail trail construction, was due to the environmental difficulty of constructing a trail through sensitive wetlands.
+The cost of the section was significantly higher than most rail trail construction due to the environmental difficulty of constructing a trail through sensitive wetlands.
 It opened in April 2023 after a delay due to repairs to a boardwalk section.

 The Marion Pathway, constructed largely on the railroad right-of-way, was planned to be completed from Point Road through Marion Center to the Mattapoisett town line in 2021.
 Mattapoisett plans to complete an additional 0.5 mile connecting segment to reach Industrial Drive from the Marion line; the state awarded $110,000 in construction funds in July 2020.
 As of November 2020, the 1.5 mile section along Industrial Drive was expected to begin construction in spring 2021.
 The remaining section through Mattapoisett will be completed at a later date.
 State funding for early planning of Phase 2A in Mattapoisett was awarded in 2022.